-Meredith’s environmental sustainability major is an interdisciplinary program focused on three foundations: natural and mathematical sciences, social sciences, and economics and communication.
+Develop sustainable solutions to environmental issues.
+Meredith’s environmental sustainability major is an interdisciplinary program focused on three foundations: natural sciences, social sciences, and economics and communication.

-Meredith College's environmental sustainability major prepares students for the wide variety of careers in the growing green job market through its interdisciplinary nature and emphasis on practical, hands-on experience.
+Our environmental sustainability students are well prepared for the wide variety of careers in the growing green job market.